CySC/websocketdBro/README.md

     mypubscript | ./bro -m publisher -e example

 ```
-The first command will start the websockedBro consumer in that phase you sould be able to
+The first command will start the websockedBro consumer.
+In this phase you sould be able to  connect to the websocketd server which will send a message to your websocket cient as soon as it receives a message from a publisher.

 The second command is used to pipe the stdout of your script to the bro publisher so that you can see it in your browser connected to websocketd